Evaluation of Hyperglycemia

 - Poor dietary habits, such as missed, delayed or inadequate meals may enhance the effects of antidiabetic drugs and thus trigger hypoglycemia.
 This may be worsened by conditions such as malabsorption syndromes.

-- A lack of counter-regulatory hormones, such as cortisol, glucagon and epinephrine, lead to the inability to respond to low glucose levels.
+- A lack of counter-regulatory hormones, such as cortisol, glucagon, and epinephrine, leads to the inability to respond to low glucose levels.

 Pathophysiology of hypoglycemia